 Paste the client secret in the Client Secret field and the client ID in the Client ID field.

 Type the requested scopes in the Scopes field, pressing ENTER after each one.
 At a minimum, you must have

-oidc.
+openid.
 If the identity provider supports refresh tokens and you would like to enable this feature, also include the

 To set this as the default identity provider, select Use this provider as the default.

-Creating an API authorization policy
+Creating an API authorization

 Expand Namespace Settings, click Authorizations, and click the Create button.